-ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 6, 2024 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 5, 2025, 9:00 AM, Central Time THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints Dwayne L. Hyzak and Jason B. Beauvais as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Main Street Capital Corporation held of record by the undersigned as of the close of business on March 5, 2024 at the Annual Meeting of Stockholders to be held on May 6, 2024 at 9:00 AM CDT at Hotel Emma, Cellar J, 136 East Grayson, San Antonio, Texas 78215 or any adjournment or postponement thereof.
+The undersigned hereby appoints Dwayne L. Hyzak and Jason B. Beauvais, or either of them, as proxies, each with full power of substitution, to represent and vote as designated on the reverse side, all the shares of Common Stock of Main Street Capital Corporation held of record by the undersigned as of the close of business on March 4, 2025 at the Annual Meeting of Stockholders to be held on May 5, 2025 at 9:00 AM CT at Hotel Emma, Cellar J, 136 East Grayson, San Antonio, Texas 78215 or any adjournment or postponement thereof.
+The undersigned hereby revoke(s) any proxy heretofore given with respect to such meeting.
+Further instructions on how to attend and vote at the Annual Meeting of Stockholders are contained in the accompanying proxy statement.

-The undersigned acknowledges receipt of Main Street Capital Corporation's Annual Report for the year ended December 31, 2023 and the Notice of 2024 Annual Meeting of Stockholders and related Proxy Statement.
+The undersigned acknowledges receipt of Main Street Capital Corporation's Annual Report for the year ended December 31, 2024 and the Notice of 2025 Annual Meeting of Stockholders and related Proxy Statement.